• About |

 Itinerary

-If not permitted, participants often travel completely between the slopes of the town and narrow downhill slopes.
+If not permitted, participants often travel completely between the slopes of the town and the narrow downhill slopes.

 8. Infiorata, June